Camino Le Puy Way: Stage 4

 Bid farewell to the Camino Le Puy today.
 After breakfast check out of your hotel and make your onward journey.

-- The wonderful city of Leon and its cathedral.
+- The historic city of León and its cathedral

-- Walk through the vilages and mountains of Galicia.
+- Walk through the villages and mountains of Galicia

 - Lago di Bolsena, a jewel in the heart of Italy